Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Introduction

 \section{Introduction}

-Retrieval-augmented generation (RAG) agents represent a recent line of work that integrates external tools (e.g., web search)\cite{jin2025searchr1trainingllmsreason, song2025r1searcherincentivizingsearchcapability,zheng2025deepresearcherscalingdeepresearch} into the reasoning process.
-By combining parametric knowledge with retrieved evidence, these agents have substantially advanced complex question answering and research assistance.
-However, in many knowledge-intensive settings, a single external knowledge source is often insufficient \cite{ma2025thinkongraph}.
-This motivates scaling RAG to multi-source environments.
-In such settings, diverse knowledge repositories are encapsulated as callable interfaces—commonly referred to as “tools” in agent-based frameworks.
-Here, a “tool” denotes a retrieval interface—e.g., web search, knowledge graph, domain databases or private corpora—each with distinct coverage and reliability.
-The multi-source environment presents a compounded challenge: not only must agents maintain calibrated intermediate beliefs and ground their conclusions in retrieved evidence, but they must also plan strategic tool routing—selecting which tools to invoke and in what order.
+Deep research agents\cite{jin2025searchr1trainingllmsreason, song2025r1searcherincentivizingsearchcapability,zheng2025deepresearcherscalingdeepresearch} are emerging as a powerful paradigm for complex information-seeking tasks, where large language models interact with external knowledge sources through iterative tool calls to search, retrieve, verify, and synthesize evidence.
+Unlike single-shot retrieval or static prompting, these agents operate in multi-step environments that require not only reasoning over retrieved information, but also planning when, how, and which tools to invoke to progressively construct reliable answers.

+In realistic research settings, no single external knowledge source is sufficient\cite{ma2025thinkongraph}.
+Modern agents therefore rely on multiple heterogeneous tools, such as web search engines, knowledge graphs, domain-specific databases, or private document collections, each with distinct coverage, structure, and reliability.
+These tools are exposed as callable interfaces within agentic frameworks, turning tool selection and sequencing into a central component of the agent’s decision-making process.
+Consequently, deep research agents must simultaneously solve two tightly coupled challenges: grounding intermediate reasoning in retrieved evidence, and strategically routing tool calls across heterogeneous knowledge sources.

-Contrary to expectations, recent empirical studies in multi-source RAG show that brute-force, all-in-one retrieval can outperform prompt-based selective routing\citep{xu2025ragwildineffectivenessllms}.
-This suggests that naïve prompt-based routing learned from shallow heuristics does not reliably improve the effectiveness and informativeness of retrieved content; instead, it often amplifies systemic inefficiencies and disrupts cross-source coordination, undermining the intended benefits of selectivity.
-In other words, when routing is weak, selectivity becomes a liability.
+From an operational perspective, deep research agents can be viewed as performing multi-round retrieval-augmented generation (RAG).
+Contrary to expectations, recent empirical studies show that brute-force, all-in-one retrieval can outperform prompt-based selective routing\citep{xu2025ragwildineffectivenessllms}.
+This suggests that naïve prompt-based routing learned from shallow heuristics does not reliably improve retrieval effectiveness; instead, it often amplifies systemic inefficiencies and disrupts cross-source coordination. \textbf{When routing decisions are not grounded in evidence usage, selectivity becomes a liability rather than an advantage.}